Laudomia Bonanni: Biography

 Laudomia Bonanni was born in 1907 in L'Aquila, the capital city of the mountainous Abruzzo region of Central Italy, located about 60 miles northeast of Rome.
 Her parents were Giovanni, a musician turned coal merchant, and Amelia Perilli, a primary school teacher.
 They named her after a character in Niccoló de' Lapi (1841), a historical novel by Massimo D'Azeglio.

 After graduating from the Istituto magistrale in 1924, Bonanni taught in several village schools in the mountains around L’Aquila.
 She witnessed first-hand the hardships of village life before moving back to L'Aquila in 1930.

 In 1927 Bonanni published her first collection of fiction, Storie tragiche della montagna, Novelle d’Abruzzo (Tragic Stories from the Mountains: Novellas of the Abruzzo), and some children's books.
 She continued to publish stories regularly and some collected works, but did not win national award recognition for her work until the post-World War II years.

 In 1927 Bonanni also started working for literary magazines and newspapers.
 She continued to work in journalism until 1983, publishing more than 1,300 articles.
 She offered an extraordinary overview of contemporary society that displayed uncommon sensitivity to the problems of the lower classes.
-These writings reveal the extensive experience she gained over the years working as a consultant in the Juvenile Court in L’Aquila, where she served as a lay judge for nearly 20 years, between 1946-1964.
+These writings reveal the extensive experience she gained over the years working as a consultant in the Juvenile Court in L’Aquila, where she served as a lay judge for nearly 20 years, between 1946 and 1964.